 \subsection{Critical Signal Selection and Clustering}

 As modern vehicles have hundreds of ECUs, they contain a lot of CAN IDs and numerous associated signals.
 Securing all of them with IDS comes with great implementation and computation costs.
-On the other hand, securing only a handful of important signals from the critical sub-system of the vehicle, such as power train, engine, coolant system, etc., will reduce complexity and render feasible solutions for real-time detection.
-A practical challenge arises in designing an effective detection pipeline with a selected group of signals.
-Accordingly, we consider \sysname to keep tracks on only $m$ pre-selected high priority signals.
-To find the shortlisted signals, we assume that the defender has the semantic knowledge of the critical signals.
-To make the detection more effective and robust \sysname adds additional signals based on the correlation coefficient, starting from the ones highly correlated with the critical signals.
-However, adding too many signals will lead to an expensive and ineffective system.
+On the other hand, securing only a handful of important signals from the critical sub-system of the vehicle, such as the power train, engine, coolant system, etc., will reduce complexity and render feasible solutions for real-time detection.
+A practical challenge arises in designing an effective detection pipeline with a select group of signals.
+Accordingly, we consider \sysname to keep track of only $m$ pre-selected high-priority signals.
+To find the shortlisted signals, we assume that the defender has the semantic knowledge of the signals, at least on the critical signals to secure.
+To make the detection more effective and robust \sysname adds additional signals based on the correlation coefficient, starting from the ones with the highest correlation with the critical signals.
+However, adding too many signals will increase the size of the input image of the AEs, leading to an expensive and ineffective system.
 Therefore, $m$ is a design parameter and depends on the defender.
 For the rest of the paper, we will use the term ``signals" to indicate only the pre-selected $m$ signals.